 You might also like to try Kin's Healing Foam.
 It uses Witch Hazel's healing properties, but in foam form, which is perfect for travelling with.

-It can either be applied to the Soothing Padsicles or as gentle wash with the Peri Bottle.
+It can either be applied to the Soothing Padsicles or as a gentle wash with the Peri Bottle.

 Let the area breathe